Say Happy Second Anniversary With These 10 Sweet But Budget-Friendly Date Ideas

 7Make out at the drive-in.

-If you have a drive-in in the nearby vicinity, your second anniversary is the perfect excuse to make the trek.
-Who cares what's playing, the whole point is to take this opportunity for some old-school making out.
+If you have a drive-in nearby, your second anniversary is the perfect excuse to make the trek.
+Who cares what's playing?
+The whole point is to take this opportunity for some old-school making out.

 8Go for a romantic picnic.